rkoopmann/rkoopmann.github.io/posts/_posts/2012/2012-05-10-environment-variables.md

 category: sas
 tags:
 - windows
+- sas
-summary: a mental not for how to fetch windows environment variables in sas.
+summary: a mental note for how to fetch windows environment variables in sas.
 ---

 essentially,